open-telemetry/opentelemetry.io/content/en/blog/2024/prom-and-otel/index.md

 Something to consider with this component is that it is under active development; as such, it has several [limitations](https://github.com/open-telemetry/opentelemetry-collector-contrib/blob/main/receiver/prometheusreceiver/README.md#%EF%B8%8F-warning), including that it’s a stateful component.
-Additionally, it is recommended to not use this component when multiple replicas of the Collector are run, because in this state:
+Additionally, it is not recommended to use this component when multiple replicas of the Collector are run *without the target allocator*, because in this state:

 - The Collector is unable to auto-scale the scraping
 - If the replicas are running with the same config, it will scrape the targets